Overview

 -

-command.Due to the static nature of projection graphs, commands should NOT be executed while a projection graph is open, lest the behaviour of PalPay become unpredictable.
+Projectiongraphs do not update automatically when a newTransactionorBudgetis added or removed.
+Instead, they are statically rendered upon thedisplaycommand.Due to the static nature of projection graphs, commands should NOT be executed while a projection graph is open, lest the behaviour of PalPay become unpredictable.

-command should ALWAYS be followed by closing the projection graph window, before any other actions are performed within PalPay.
+Consequently, adisplaycommand should ALWAYS be followed by closing the projection graph window, before any other actions are performed within PalPay.

 Contributions to the Developer Guide

-_Given below are sections I contributed to the Developer Guide.
+| _Given below are sections I contributed to the Developer Guide.
 They showcase my ability design and implement complex features through code, as well as my technical competencies in Java. |

 Project Feature: project